svivoli/Daily-Calendar/README.md

 ![Title](https://i.imgur.com/FivZxzR.jpg)

-The user is greeted with the title "Your Calender", the current date and time is displayed, and an arrow indicates that the calendar can be found once they scroll down.
+The user is greeted with the title "Your Calender", the current date and time, and an arrow indicating that the calendar is found further down the page.

 ![Calendar](https://i.imgur.com/pINuikB.jpg)